greg-raven/Department-21/_drafts/funnies.md

 - Stare, grinning, at another passenger for a while, and then
 announce: “I’ve got new socks on!”
 - When at least 8 people have boarded, moan from the back:
-“Oh, not now… motion sickness!”
+“Oh, not now … motion sickness!”
 - Bet the other passengers you can fit a quarter in your nose.
 - Frown and mutter “gotta go, gotta go” then sigh and say